Saturday, September 24, 2011

 Nandadevi in the setting sun from Auli

 Let me be more candid.
-I mentioned in a few blog posts the misfortune I had vis-à-vis the relationship with my father.
-I remember having not felt or cared-I missed out on him when he was alive, when even we had those showdowns and the autocracy he wielded only added to the distance, the chasm, the gap.
-But the depth of the loss of having missed out on a vital aspect of human relationship began haunting me, more when well into my later forties, (I suppose it was also his case later in his life as well).
-And then when the sudden gust of wind hits you, the rush of intense damp air – the realization that, well you have now reached a phase in life from where the downhill journey will begin in man’s ephemeral life span and you got to do something different for your kids.
+I mentioned in a few blog posts the not-so-pleasant relationship with my father.
+I remember having not felt or cared—I missed out on him when he was alive, when even we had those showdowns, and the autocracy he wielded only added to the distance; the chasm between the two of us grew.
+But the depth of the loss of having missed out on a vital aspect of human relationship began haunting me, more so when well into my later forties (I suppose it was also the case for him later in his life as well).
+Many of us who have been through that experience would resolve to be different with our kids, trying to give them an unforgettable and memorable childhood and growing up.

 Haridwar was quite warm and sweltering in the May heat.
-For the boy it was the beginning of a dawn of realization, something he did not imagine.
+For the boy it was the beginning of a dawn of realisation, something he could not have imagined or knew existed.
 A kind of cultural shock, a bolt.
-The dirt, the human excreta by the sides of the road, the muck, disease and the penury, the dust all-around when we got off the train and walked to the bus station nearby to go to Rishikesh!
-He became silent and gloomy, quite perplexed!
+The dirt, the human excreta by the sides of the road, the muck, the disease, the penury, and the dust all around when we got off the train and walked to the bus station nearby to go to Rishikesh!
+He became silent and gloomy, quite confused!
 We checked in at the Rishikesh tourist lodge and went out in the late afternoon for a stroll down the Ganga and the joolas.
-There were lepers and ailing people waiting all around begging for alms.
-All that, I suppose made the little fellow very distressed that he refused to walk further and wanted to go back.
+There were lepers and ailing people waiting all around, begging for alms.
+All that, I suppose, made the little fellow very distressed that he refused to walk further and wanted to go back.
 I cajoled him to the ghat by the mighty river Ganga.
-He always trailed behind very irritated and kept saying we go back home.
+He always trailed behind, very irritated, and kept saying we should go back home.
 Then, the argument began by the Ganga.
 He just walked away from me.
 I could not leave him.
 He frowned and fumed and wanted to know why I was following him.
-I felt miserable very miserable!
-I sat by the ghat on the steps and I could still remember me crying, the ache in me.
+I felt miserable—very miserable!
+I sat by the ghat on the steps, and I could still remember me weeping; it ached within me.
 A dream was turning sour!
-Or was it?
-I noticed suddenly that he was missing for a while.
-I got panicky and ran around frantically and utterly distressed and at last found him sitting elsewhere further down by the ghats.
+Was it?
+Then I noticed suddenly that he was missing.
+In panic I ran around frantically and utterly distressed and at last found him sitting elsewhere further down by the ghats.

 I felt that I might have to cancel the trip and get back to Delhi.
-I spoke to C that evening to tell her A was upset about the whole thing.
-She suggested I change plans and travel elsewhere with him, where he wanted or even get back home.
+I telephoned Christy that evening to tell her Aravind was upset about the whole thing.
+She suggested I change plans and travel elsewhere with him, where he wanted, or even get back home.
 I asked him what he wanted.
 He refused to answer.
 That night he slept without eating.
-Next morning, we had to take the bus well before dawn to Gowrikund.
+The next morning, we had to take the bus well before dawn to Gowrikund.
 At three in the morning I coaxed him out of bed.
-He was still moody and till almost half of the nine hour journey he was not in his elements.
-Then, just as the fickle weather in the Himalayan heights he changed, became different and a child hanging one me, enjoying the journey.
+He would not walk by my side and strayed behind.
+I was running out of patience, but yet I had to be patient and not be worn down by a very uncooperative, petulant, and obstinate young fellow.
+He was still moody, and till almost half of the nine-hour journey, he was not in his element.
+Then, just as the fickle weather in the Himalayan heights, he changed, became different, and a pleasant, gay boy.
+He was enjoying the journey.

 En route to Kedhar

 We had very good moments that evening in Gowrikund, a tiny mountain hamlet.
 To make matters rather unpredictable again, I suddenly began to feel chill and feverish.
-It seemed I was going to be stricken with fever.
+It seemed I was going to be bedeviled by fever.
 Fortunately, the next morning I was feeling fine.
-He was first to wake and arise the next morning at 4 ’o clock and we set off on the long climb of 17 kms to Kedarnath.
+He was the first to wake and arise the next morning at 4 ’o'clock, and we set off on the long climb of 17 km to Kedarnath.
 It was a fascinating journey.
 Of course both of us were not at ease with the undisciplined pilgrims and their cacophony.
-They were missing the mountains and with it their Gods!
-We drank from the mountain streams, ate chocolates for energy and had a few encounters with Sadhus smoking bhang and marijuana in their rock lair by the way side.
+They were missing the mountains and their gods!
+We drank from the mountain streams, ate chocolates for energy, and had a few encounters with Sadhus smoking bhang and marijuana in their rock lair by the wayside.
 I wished I could borrow their smoking chillums!
-It took us almost 9 hours to walk the serpentine climb.
+It took us almost 9 hours to walk the serpentine, rocky mountain path.

 The peak at Kedhar

 We reached back at Gowrikund by eight at night.
-A, asked me why I was throwing tantrums all the way down and shouting like a kid.
-He was laughing at the comedy that I was, on the journey on the mule.
+Aravind asked me why I was throwing tantrums all the way down and shouting like a kid.
+He was laughing at the comic character I was perched on the mule and wailing.

 I felt immensely happy that he was enjoying the travel, the togetherness at last!